LA Dodgers to Face Tampa Bay in 3rd World Series in 4 Years

-Dodger fans cannot fill Dodger Stadium right now, but that didn't stop them from flocking to Arlington, Texas where they took over Globe Life Field for a winner-take-all Game 7 on Sunday.
+Fans cannot fill Dodger Stadium right now, but that didn't stop them from flocking to Arlington, Texas, where they took over Globe Life Field for a winner-take-all Game 7 on Sunday.

 A loss, and they would fall off the bridge into the uncertain abyss below.